-Share Repurchase Program
+Preferred Stock Repurchase Program

-In September 2019, the Company instituted a share repurchase program that allows for the repurchase of up to an aggregate of \$10.0 million of the Company's common stock.
-Shares may be repurchased from time to time through privately negotiated transactions or open market transactions, pursuant to a trading plan in accordance with Rules 10b5-1 and 10b-18 under the Securities Exchange Act of 1934, as amended, or the Exchange Act, or by any combination of such methods.
+In December 2023, the Company initiated a preferred stock repurchase program that allows for the repurchase of up to an aggregate of \$50.0 million of its shares of Series A Preferred Stock and Series B Preferred Stock.
+Shares of preferred stock may be repurchased from time to time through privately negotiated transactions or open market transactions, pursuant to a trading plan in accordance with Rules 10b5-1 under the Exchange Act.
 The manner, price, number and timing of share repurchases are subject to a variety of factors, including market conditions and applicable SEC rules.
-The share repurchase program does not require the purchase of any minimum number of shares, and, subject to SEC rules, purchases may be commenced or suspended at any time without prior notice.
-During the three and nine-month periods ended September 30, 2023 and the year ended December 31, 2022, the Company did not repurchase any shares of its common stock pursuant to the share repurchase program.
+The preferred stock repurchase program does not require the purchase of any minimum number of shares of preferred stock, and, subject to SEC rules, purchases may be commenced or suspended at any time without prior notice.
+During the three-month period ended March 31, 2024, the Company repurchased 296,972 shares of its Series B Preferred Stock at a weighted average purchase price of \$23.44 per share and paid aggregate brokerage commissions of approximately \$8,900 on such repurchases.
+The difference between the consideration transferred and the carrying value of the preferred stock repurchased resulted in a gain attributable to common stockholders of \$152,000 for the three months ended March 31, 2024.
+During the year ended December 31, 2023, the Company did not repurchase any shares of its preferred stock pursuant to the repurchase program.
+Shares of preferred stock that are repurchased by the Company cease to be outstanding but remain authorized for future issuance.